alanng10/class-lang/Doc/Article/System/Derive/a.md

 The system architecture is a derive of the ideal system architecture.
 Modules made from module sources in Class, layers on top of this system.

+This system derive, Class does not have BaseOperate in its lang elements.
+It has BaseGetOperate, BaseCallOperate, BaseSetTarget to use base class comps.

 This system derive, does not have builtin audio tune effect to be used by modules.
 It also does not have builtin video 3D draw effect to be used by modules.
 It also does not have builtin media creation effect to be used by modules.